shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-publishers.md

 # Explore publishers

-The Publishers screen lists the publishers with which your member is associated.
+The **Publishers** screen lists the publishers with which your member is associated.
 In this list you can see information regarding network and publisher performance for each publisher.
 You can select individual publishers to display more information.

-## Getting to the pblisher screen
+## Getting to the publisher screen

 > [!NOTE]
-> Depending on which version of Monetize you use, you will access the Publishers screen using one of the following options.
+> Depending on which version of Monetize you use, you will access the **Publishers** screen using one of the following options.

 From the **Publishers** tab: either select the **Publishers** option in the menu at the top of the screen, or select **All Publishers** from the **Publishers** dropdown.